haukot/english_reader/README.md

 # Reader for English books

 ## BEWARE!
-There is pure Javascript, made for myself project, no frameworks used.
+This project was made for myself, and it is pure Javascript project, no frameworks used.

 |<img src="docs/screen.png">|
 | ---- |